apache/spark/.github/SECURITY.rst

 Reporting Vulnerabilities
 -------------------------

-**⚠️ Please do not file Github issues for security vulnerabilities as they are public! ⚠️**
+**⚠️ Please do not file GitHub issues for security vulnerabilities as they are public! ⚠️**

 The Apache Software Foundation takes security issues very seriously.
 Apache Airflow specifically offers security features and is responsive to issues